apptension/saas-boilerplate/services/docs/docs/setup-aws/initial-setup.md

 import useBaseUrl from "@docusaurus/useBaseUrl";

 ## Prerequisites
-- You need Your own personal account in devops-apptension AWS organization (IAM user).
+- You need your own personal account in devops-apptension AWS organization (IAM user).
-- AWS organization (set it up or get access to one from the client) for Your project
+- AWS organization (set it up or get access to one from the client) for your project
 - Admin role for that organization
 - Assignment of that admin role to your personal IAM user
 - A domain

 :::tip Dev-Ops needed
-Probably you are not able (dont have sufficient admin rights) to setup first 4 things on Your own so You need to ask some dev-ops to set it up for You.
+Probably you are not able (dont have sufficient admin rights) to setup first 4 things on your own so you need to ask some dev-ops to set it up for you.
 :::

 ---